Thursday, December 11, 2008

 Then, one day, a strange thing started.
 I kept losing my cigarette packets.
 In the beginning, I could not see what was going on. then, it became clear that someone was misplacing the packets -- obviously Anne or William.
 I laughed inside.
 They thought I could not see their tricks.
 I also did not ask them anything about this.

 So, one night, after supper, I came to my room and saw the cigarette packet was gone.
 It was a weekend dinner.
 A little heavy.
 In such happy moments, cigarette was a must, especially for a new addict.
-So, I felt a little annoyed by this sudden vanishing act of the cigarette packet.
+So, I felt a little annoyed by this sudden vanishing act of the cigarette packets.
 But what to do?
 After moving around in the room for awhile, I decided to go out and to buy a new pack.
-Although it was quite late, I might get some retail at a restaurant at the turn of the road.
+Although it was quite late, I might get some retail at a restaurant, at the turn of the road.

 As I was to open the door, Paul saw me and asked, "Uncle, uncle! going out?"
 Nip was also there.